junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Then, yes."
 Jimmy faces the direction of the light, closing his eyes.

-Even with eyes closed, he can feel the stream of power envelop him.
+Even with his eyes closed, he can feel the stream of power envelop him.
 The air sizzles with electricity.
-His hair stands on end when a gush of wind twirl around him, blowing the skirt of his trench coat flying.
+His hair stands on end when a gush of wind twirls around him, blowing the skirt of his trench coat flying.
 The electricity passes from the air to his skin, then crawls into his veins, flowing across his body, sinking deeper into his bones.

 He suddenly feels too hot and too cold at the same time under his skin, and then, he doesn't feel anything.
-He is sitting in the living room on the armed chair in his house, looking at a TV screen.
+He is sitting in the living room on the armchair in his house, looking at a TV screen.
 The screen shows the neighborhood block under the grey sky.
-The image starts moving, and he realizes it must be the angel -- Castiel -- starts walking away, in his body, with his feet.
+The image starts moving, and he realizes it must be the angel -- Castiel -- starting to walk away, in his body, with his feet.
 It's an odd feeling, as if sitting in the passenger's seat of a car that's yours since birth.

 "Castiel?" he tries tentatively, unsure if the angel can still hear him.
 His own voice vibrates in the small space of the imagined living room from his memory.
 It looks real enough, since he knows all the insides and outsides of that house they lived for ten years, but it's just his memory -- it's not real in that he knows if he tries one of the closed doors, he won't find a connected bedroom with his wife sleeping on their bed, or his daughter doing homework in her room. -- Oh God, he forgets to even leave them a note or message before he lets Castiel walk away with his body; they'd be worried sick and think he just goes missing.

 "Castiel?"
 Jimmy tries again, in a louder voice and talking to the TV screen this time -- not knowing why, but it feels like the only thing connected to the outside, probably to the same street view that Castiel is seeing.
-"Sorry but, is there any chance you may allow me to leave a message to Amelia, my wife?
+"Sorry, but, is there any chance you may allow me to leave a message for Amelia, my wife?
 Just to let my family know where I'm going, that I'll be okay."

 "No." Castiel's stiff voice passes through the radio that he used to have over the mantel.
 The voice sounds a little like his own, but twisted, so much lower and colder that he doesn't register at first.
-It might be because the radio just tend to twist people's voice?
+It might be because the radio just tends to twist people's voices?
 Jimmy quickly explains to himself.
 But the quick and absolute rejection is still taking him aback.

 "No?"
 Jimmy blinks.
 "Why not?
 It wouldn't take more than a minute."

-The vision in the TV screen is still moving fast away from his house, faster than a normal human's walking pace.
-Jimmy wonders briefly how his body is capable of moving in that speed.
+The vision on the TV screen is still moving fast away from his house, faster than a normal human's walking pace.
+Jimmy wonders briefly how his body is capable of moving at that speed.

 "Because," Castiel gives a meaningful pause, then, in a scolding tone, "if I do this, what's next?
 Buy your daughter a fruit cake?
 Pet your neighbor's dog?"
 His voice cold and harsh.

-Jimmy blinks again, sinking back into his easy chair in front of the TV at dismay.
+Jimmy blinks again, sinking back into his easy chair in front of the TV in dismay.
 The angel is different from what he thought.

-Castiel continues harshly, "In case you forget, we're at the verge of Apocalypse, and there is a war to fight.
+Castiel continues harshly, "In case you forget, we're on the verge of an Apocalypse, and there is a war to fight.
 I don't have time for any petty human things.
 And another warning ahead, you shouldn't talk about things you don't understand -- I'm sure there will be many things you won't understand and I don't expect you to -- you're just a human, after all.
 You should just go to sleep or whatever you do in your head."

 The radio falls quiet as the angel finishes.